schollz/_core/docs/content/combos/select_save.md

 mode = 'any'
 +++

-Choose any one of the 16 slots (1-16) to store a save of the current state.
+Select any one of the 16 slots (1-16) to store a saved copy of the current state.